PetrGlad/compost/README.md

 ## Status

-Early prototype.
+Beta, you are welcome to try it.
 Missing parts:

-1. Proper error handling (especially expect components' code exceptions)
-2. Startup recovery procedure.
+1. Startup recovery procedure.
-3. More tests.
+2. Publish JAR.
+3. Ready-to use wrapper for stuartsierra.component (probably should be a separate project).
 4. (Maybe.
 Concurrent start/stop as long as dependency graph allows.)

 ## Usage